 Chapter 2000-312, L.O.F., authorized counties that self-administer the tax to use certified public accountants to perform those functions associated with self-administration.
 Chapter 2001-252, L.O.F., authorized certain counties to continue using a tourist development tax after retirement of applicable bonds under certain circumstances.
 Chapter 2003-34, L.O.F., increased the population threshold from 500,000 to 750,000 for eligible counties to expend the tax proceeds for optional uses.
 Chapter 2003-37, L.O.F., limited the use of tax proceeds, which were specifically designated for beach improvement, maintenance, renourishment, restoration, and erosion control.
 Chapter 2003-78, L.O.F., made administrative changes pertaining to county tourism promotion agencies.
 Chapter 2005-96, L.O.F., reenacted provisions related to referenda and local administration that had been scheduled for repeal.
 Chapter 2009-133, L.O.F., provided for the application of tourist development taxes to short-term stays at timeshare resorts.
+Chapter 2012-180, L.O.F., authorized additional uses by allowing county governments to spend tax proceeds for purposes related to publicly owned and operated aquariums, including acquisition, construction, maintenance, or promotion.

 If levied, the rate must be either 1 or 2 percent.
 The tax is levied on all rental charges subject to the transient rental tax pursuant to s.
 212.03, F.S.
-All counties are eligible to levy this tax, and 62 counties levy at the maximum rate of 2 percent as of January 1, 2012.
+All counties are eligible to levy this tax, and 62 counties levy at the maximum rate of 2 percent as of January 1, 2013.